Introduction

 Different types of Global supply chain complexity

 As customer expectations rise, supply chains are becoming more intricate.
-The following are the types of Supply chain complexity:
+The following are the types of global Supply chain complexity:

 1. Upstream complexity